danbev/learning-assembly/gas/README.md

 This is done using the `syscall` instruction.

 /usr/include/sys/syscall.h

+### Pointers
+When using parenthises around a register, for example (%eax) means to dereference the pointer in eax and use it.
+To get the address of a label you can use $ before the label.
+If you are on a 64 bit machine you may have to load the effective address instead (leaq label(%rip), %rdi) if direct addressing is not supported.

 ### learning_i386
 Just a hello world example that prints something to standard out.